 Subscribe to The Engage Chesterfield podcast wherever you listen!
 Here is an episode dedicated to Kindergarten Readiness, “K Ready or Not?
 Preparing Your Child for Kindergarten“.

 Stay Informed with the Let's Get K Ready!
 Newsletter

 All parents and families of preschoolers birth to age 6 should check out this S’more newsletter.
 The CCPS “Let’s Get K Ready!” news is jam packed with tips and ideas to prepare your little one for the transition to kindergarten.
-A new edition comes out on Fridays until June 2021.
 To view past editions, select the buttons below.